Current Trainees / Staff in the Mookherjee Lab:

 MSc Student

-Courtney completed two co-op research term in the Mookherjee lab, subsequently decided to pursue her graduate studies in the Mookherjee lab!
-She was awarded the Undergraduate Student Research Award from University of Manitoba for summer research term 2020.
-She has also received the highly competitive CIHR Canada Graduate Studentship as a MSc student (2021-2022).
-Courtney's project is on examining mechanisms that underpin the ability of IDR peptides to suppress IL-33 in airway inflammation.
+Courtney completed two co-op research term in the Mookherjee lab, subsequently decided to pursue her graduate studies in our research group!
+She has received many awards and recognitions such as highly competitive CIHR Canada Graduate Studentship (for MSc term), Graduate studentships from Asthma Canada and Research Manitoba as a Doctoral student.
+Courtney's research project is focused on examining mechanisms that underpin the ability of IDR peptides to suppress IL-33 in airway inflammation, and determine sex-related differences in peptide-mediated functions that regulate airway inflammation.

 Dr. Hemshekhar Mahadevappa